-Huge yields of very uniform and attractive picklers borne on vigorous vines.
+Huge yields of very uniform and attractive 4 1/2" picklers borne on vigorous vines.
 Resists bitterness under stress.
 Small seed cavity, (a nice feature for a pickling cucumber).
-Similar appearance to Jackson Supreme, which it replaces, but is higher yielding and more disease resistant.
+Similar appearance to Jackson Supreme, which it replaced, but higher yielding and more disease resistant.
 High resistance to anthracnose, scab, watermelon mosaic virus, and zucchini yellow mosaic virus; intermediate resistance to angular leaf spot, cucumber mosaic virus, powdery mildew, and papaya ringspot virus.
 Avg.
 16,000 seeds/lb.
 Packet: 30 seeds.

 Johnny's is committed to your success, every step of the way.